mmai/kss-generator/README.md

 Usage :

+* Copy the templates directory in your project path
+* Modify styleguide.html
+* Execute :

-  > kss.rb relative/path/to/css relative/path/to/templates
+  > ksss.rb relative/path/to/css relative/path/to/templates

-It will copy kss.js and styleguide.css to relative/path/to/css and generate cssdocs.html in the same folder.
+It will generate cssdocs.html in relative/path/to/templates.